25 Smart Ways to Save Money on Travel

 15. Rent a bike.

-Another great way to get around on the cheap is by renting a bicycle.
+Another great way to get around on the cheap and save money on travel is by renting a bicycle.
 Most major cities have inexpensive bike rental programs that only cost a few dollars.

 16. Better yet, walk everywhere.